alttch/evaHI/README.md

 * The app can automatically pass basic authentication forms

-* The app provides for user native navigation menu with custom icons and menu labels
+* The app provides native navigation menu with custom icons and menu labels

 * Icons, menu labels and target URLs can be changed dynamically on your web-app server so users don't need to download application updates again and again.